Alcaro/russian-malware/arlib/sandbox/README.txt

 (2) contact or disrupt any unrelated process
 (3) keep running beyond termination of the sandbox

-"Private data" includes (unless authorized by sandbox policy):
+"Private data" includes (unless permitted by sandbox policy):
 - Everything in /home
 - The user's name, ID, and home directory location
 - The list of installed packages